LimIvan336/simple_discord_bot/README.md

 ### Setup
 Download the files manually or clone the repository into your machine.

 Locate the main driver file (main.py).
-Edit the
+Edit the last line by replacing "YOUR TOKEN" with your discord bot's token.

+Discord bot account tutorial can be found [here](https://discordpy.readthedocs.io/en/stable/discord.html)
 <br>

 ## Running